CazSaa/ODF/README.md

 ## 4. Formulas (`[formulas]`)

-Contains a list of ODGLog formulas to be evaluated, each ending with a semicolon.
+Contains a list of DOGLog formulas to be evaluated, each ending with a semicolon.

 Each formula belongs to one of the three layers (layer 1, layer 2, layer 3).